awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

    1. View the schema to see all available inputs for the [aws:assertAwsResourceProperty](automation-actions.md#automation-action-assertAwsResourceProperty) action\.

    1. Determine the namespace of the service to invoke\.
-You can view a list of AWS service namespaces in the [AWS General Reference](https://docs.aws.amazon.com/general/latest/gr//aws-arns-and-namespaces.html)\.
+You can view a list of AWS service namespaces in [Amazon Resource Names \(ARNs\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr//aws-arns-and-namespaces.html) in the *Amazon Web Services General Reference*\.
 The namespace for Amazon RDS is `rds`\.

    1. Determine which Amazon RDS API action enables you to view the status of a database instance\.
 You can view the API actions \(also called methods\) on the [Amazon RDS methods](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds.html) page\.